2016 Republican Party presidential debates and forums: February 13, 2016 – Greenville, South Carolina

 The ninth debate was held in another early primary state, South Carolina, and organized by CBS News.
 The debate was moderated by John Dickerson in the Peace Center in Greenville, started at 9 pm ET and went for 90 minutes.
 Major Garrett of CBS and Kimberley Strassel of WSJ also asked questions.
 To participate in the debate, a candidate had to have either (1) placed among the top five candidates in the popular vote of the New Hampshire primary, (2) placed among the top three candidates in the popular vote of the Iowa caucuses, or (3) be among the top five candidates in an average of national and South Carolina polls over the four weeks beginning January 15 (that are recognized by CBS) and have received at least 3% in Iowa or New Hampshire or the South Carolina or national polls.
 The day before the debate, Ben Carson was invited to join the other participants: Jeb Bush, Ted Cruz, John Kasich, Marco Rubio, and Donald Trump.

 The debate was particularly combative, with Trump attacking Bush for his stances on illegal immigration, his defense of former president George W. Bush, and his record as governor.
+It also included Trump saying "The war in Iraq was a big, fat mistake" and "They lied.
+They said there were weapons of mass destruction -- there were none.
+And they knew there were none."
 Bush also took on Kasich on the subject of Medicaid.
 Cruz had exchanges with Trump over Planned Parenthood and other issues.
 Cruz also reiterated comments made by Rubio on Univision and when the latter claimed he could not speak Spanish, Cruz retorted using the language and demonstrating that he was bilingual.
 This was the ninth and final debate appearance of Bush, who suspended his campaign on February 20.